Your discount has been applied - You can see the updated pricing at checkout. Go to Pricing Page

 Joining Venice is the first step to taking your music career seriously

-Venice Music can Help you Distribute Your Music
+Venice Music Can Help You Distribute Your Music

-Venice Music can Help you Distribute Your Music
+Venice Music Can Help You Distribute Your Music

 Co-Manager Symbol